Tri-City School of Massage

 |

-| Professional Recognition: | |
+Professional Recognition: | |

 This school is licensed under Chapter 28C.10 RCW and has agreed to comply with the requirements and educational standards established by the board for private vocational schools in the State of Washington.
 This school is debt free and is a participant in the Washington State Tuition Recovery Trust Fund.
-Inquiries regarding this or any other private vocational school may be made to the: Workforce Training and Education Coordinating Board, Building 17, Airdustrial Park, PO Box 43105, Olympia, Washington 98504 (206/753-5662).
+Nothing in our policy prevents the student from contacting the Workforce Board at 360-709-4600 at any time with a concern or complaint.
 The program offered by the Tri-City School of Massage has been approved by the Washington State Board of Massage.
 Our graduates are therefore eligible to take the state board exams.
 Washington residents are required to have a state massage license.
 Washington State Law prohibits students from charging a fee while they are in training and they must identify themselves as students when they are doing their practice massages.
 They can work at other part time jobs to help earn some income. |

 |